When we avoid Orientalism, and go beyond the typical stereotypes, we get a more nuanced view of the Arab region – and we have more fun in our travels.

 “That cafe is like the Chinese version of Starbucks.
 Those tennis shoes are like the Adidas of Oman.”

 This is intellectually lazy.
 It also assumes the entire world is a copy of the West – and that it wishes to imitate the West.

 Things in foreign cultures just exist.
 They are not mirrors that show the West in a local, slightly funny and off-kilter reflection.

 Traditional clothing isn’t going “back in time”

 Westerners sometimes say that going to Luxor or Upper Egypt is like “going back in time” because many of the local men there wear galabeyas more often than you’d find in Cairo.

 Just because a culture doesn’t wear jeans and t-shirts doesn’t mean they’re backward or stuck in the past.

 Everyone in Egypt has access to jeans and t-shirts, but not everyone chooses to wear them.

 Western clothes are not progressive or forward-thinking.
 They’re just Western clothes.

-I’m often told how my stories show people a more realistic view of everyday life in Cairo.
+People often say that my stories show a more realistic view of everyday life in Cairo.